lielsheri/PatientSignal/README.md

 **4. Symptom-Based Disease Labeling Dataset**
 Our primary dataset: 1,200 clean symptom descriptions labeled across 24 diseases.
 🔗 [Kaggle Dataset](https://www.kaggle.com/datasets/krish0202/symptom-based-disease-labeling-dataset)

-## Acknowledgments

-We would like to thank the following platforms and institutions for their support throughout this project:

-- **Kaggle** – for providing the original Symptom-Based Disease Labeling Dataset.
-- **Google Colab** – for enabling us to run large language models (like Llama3.1:8b via Ollama) efficiently in the cloud.
-- **Holon Institute of Technology (HIT)** – for academic support and project supervision as part of our coursework.
-- **Our course instructor** – for helpful feedback, project milestones, and guidance during the semester.

-This project was developed as part of our final assignment for the *Natural Language Processing* course (Spring 2025).

 ## Team
 - **Liel Sheri**